Home

 Evidence has shown that SSDs are now being used in some high-end laptops and desktops.

-Compared to traditional hard drives, solid state drives have higher performance speeds and without moving parts, are more durable and less susceptible to vibration damage.
+Compared to traditional hard drives, these drives have higher performance speeds and without moving parts, are more durable and less susceptible to vibration damage.
 Other advantages are less energy usage and almost silent operation.

 SSDs are available in standard 3.5 inch and 2.5 inch form factors with regular SATA connectors hence they fit perfectly into regular and traditional applications.